DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 Freedom of expression is the issue that brings the various political organizations structuring our world into sharp conflict.
-Certainly, some nations states such as North Korea, and until recently Burma, do not place any value on free speech.
+Certainly, some nations-states such as North Korea, and until recently Burma, do not place any value on free speech.
 Other nations, like the United States of America, have made it the cornerstone of their deliberative political system and consider it among their most fundamental values.
-But when it comes to exercising these freedoms, numerous restrictions always apply when other values such as safeguarding the security of the state or protecting property rights are considered to be at stake.
+But in exercising these freedoms, numerous restrictions always apply when other values such as safeguarding the security of the state or protecting property rights are considered to be at stake.

-In our present age, indifferent to which principles are upheld or which rights are enshrined in law, no society in the world grants an absolute freedom of expression.
-Even the United States, despite the First Amendment to the Constitution stipulating that ‘Congress shall make no law (...) abridging the freedom of speech’, largely limits its reach to security-related policies and protection of copyright.[^6] In Europe, besides security and copyrights, respect for human dignity is also usually considered to take precedence over freedom of expression.
-Even though the EU and the United Nations defends freedom of expression worldwide as a precondition for democracy, they also have set limits to this freedom.
+In our present age, no matter which principles are upheld or which rights are enshrined in law, no society in the world grants an absolute freedom of expression.
+Even the United States, despite the First Amendment to the Constitution stipulating that ‘Congress shall make no law (...) abridging the freedom of speech’, largely limits its reach with security-related policies and protection of copyright.[^6] In Europe, besides security and copyright, respect for human dignity is also usually considered to take precedence over freedom of expression.
+Even though the EU and the United Nations defend freedom of expression worldwide as a precondition for democracy, they also have set limits to this freedom.
 In order to understand the problems facing the Internet today, we must seriously consider the fact that freedom of expression is